 - How do progressive Christians conceive of Creationism?

 - What role should the Bible have in American politics

 - Should Christians believe in ghosts? (a special Halloween event)

 - What does the bible say about sexuality?

 - How should Christians approach the death penalty?

 These aren’t easy questions and, in fact, our goal isn’t to provide clean or easy answers.
-Rather, we want you to come and engage in these tough conversations with people you might not encounter or engage with in your day to day lives but who, like you, want to share a meal and learn about someone else’s journey.
-FUMC Austin invites you to join us for an inaugural dinner church event on Sunday, September 29 at 6:00 p.m. in Garrison Chapel of the Family Life Center.
+Rather, we want you to come and engage in these tough conversations with people you might not encounter or engage with in your day-to-day lives but who, like you, want to share a meal and learn about someone else’s journey.
+Join us to FEAST on the Spirit, on Scripture, on good food, and on great conversation.
+Registration is encouraged.
+Questions?
+Contact Brad King at firstname.lastname@example.org.

 FEAST 2nd Sunday Schedule – Happy Hour Offsite